What is acute hemorrhagic diarrhea syndrome?

 Additional therapy for AHDS may include gastrointestinal protectants, such as sucralfate (Carafate®, Sulcrate®), and anti-vomiting medications, such as maropitant (Cerenia®).
 In severe cases, plasma (the liquid portion of blood) or colloids may be needed to correct severely low blood protein levels.
 Probiotics and pain medications are also sometimes used in the treatment of this condition.

 "If intravenous fluid therapy is not given, the dog’s red blood cell count will continue to elevate because of dehydration."

 If intravenous fluid therapy is not given, the dog’s red blood cell count will continue to elevate because of dehydration.
 In this situation, the dog is at risk for a potentially fatal clotting disorder called disseminated intravascular coagulation (DIC).
 Once DIC has begun, it is often irreversible and may result in death.

-Can HGE be prevented?
+Can AHDS be prevented?

 Since the cause is unknown, it is difficult to give advice on prevention.
 However, reasonable suggestions are to feed a high-quality commercial diet, refrain from giving your dog extra foods or treats your dog is not accustomed to, use parasite preventive medications as directed by your veterinarian, and generally provide a low-stress environment.